andreas-lehn/stm32/src/runtime/startup.md

 Then it calls our own `_start` function which starts up the C program.
 Whenever `main` and then `_start` ends it does a system reset with the call of `system_reset`.
 The functions `system_init()` and `system_reset` are implemented in [system.c](system.c).
-With that design we can keep [crt.c](crt.c) independant from the hardware.
+With that design we can keep [cstart.c](cstart.c) independant from the hardware.

 The most simple version of `_start` is this: